Glossary of Retirement

 Transfer Value

-The value of a member’s benefits paid when transferring to a new scheme.
+The value of your pension benefits when transferring from one scheme to another.

 U